The-Marcy-Lab-School/Mod-2-DOM-Study-Guide/README.md

 **<details><summary style="color: purple">Q: When is it appropriate to use `.innerHTML` to change the contents of an element?</summary>**

 > We can use `.innerHTML` if we are in full control of how we are changing the `.innerHTML`.
 For example, we can use it to clear out the contents of an element, or to insert child elements with a known structure.
-> We should NEVER use `.innerHTML` to insert HTML elements that are in any way generated dynamically by the user.
+> We should NEVER use `.innerHTML` to insert HTML elements that are in any way generated dynamically by the user unless we first "sanitize" the user data of malicious code.
+This is called "escaping".

 </details><br>